geocomPP/sdvwR/chapter.md

     ## Warning: bounding box given to google - spatial extent only approximate.

 `ggmap` follows the same syntax structures as ggplot2 and so can easily be integrated with the other examples included here.
-First fortify the lnd.wgs84 object and then merge with the required attribute data.
+First `fortify` the `lnd.wgs84` object and then merge with the required attribute data.

 ~~~~ {.r}
 lnd.wgs84.f <- fortify(lnd.wgs84, region = "ons_label")
 lnd.wgs84.f <- merge(lnd.wgs84.f, lnd.wgs84@data, by.x = "id", by.y = "ons_label")
 ~~~~

-We can now overlay this on our base map using the \`geom\_polugon() function.
+We can now overlay this on our base map using the `geom_polygon()` function.

 ~~~~ {.r}